eclipse-opendut/opendut/doc/src/architecture/carl/peer/configuration-state-loop.md

    detected_state: Absent, present
    detected_error: CheckAbsentFailed, CheckPresentFailed -> detected state unknown

-CheckAbsentFailed, CheckPresentFailed, WaitingForDependencies, CreatingFailed, RemovingFailed

 Special states:
-* The INCARNATING state indicates that the backend expects a parameter, but the edge device has not yet checked or reported it.
-  This is a transitional state, might have an error set and is not considered 'ready'.
+* Final states: Present, Absent (configured as desired)
+* Transitional states: Creating, Removing, WaitingForDependencies
+* Error states: CreatingFailed, RemovingFailed, CheckPresentFailed, CheckAbsentFailed
-* The <drop> state indicates that this should be ignored, logged and no further action taken.
+* The <drop> state indicates that this should be ignored, logged and not included in the `PeerConfigurationState`.

+If all parameters are in final states, the overall PeerConfigurationState is `ready`.

 ## Ideas behind this design